smolijar/gitwiki-thesis/src/implementation/gitolite-permissions.md

 From the logs it is apparent and access to the _git's_ home directory is required.
 At least with the write access for the `~/logs/` to successfully log the errors and the read access for the `/repositories`, which is most probably the cause of the unknown error.

-Since we need to allow the access for another user, there are two options, setting permissions for user and for the group.
+The desired effect is to allow the access for another user, there are two options, setting permissions for user and for the group.
 Exposing any home directory _to all_ users is an incredible security threat, even more so, considering the home directory holds the entrusted repositories.
 Thus setting permission for the group is the remaining solution.